Learning Autonomous Surgical Irrigation and Suction with the da Vinci Research Kit Using Reinforcement Learning: Discussion

 \subsection{Computational Performance Considerations}

 There are several considerations of computational performance.
 To allow efficient simulation, a soft body was not used to simulate the tissue although PhysX 5 allows soft body simulation using the finite element method (FEM).
 FEM is computationally intensive and requires more GPU resources and processing time.
 We could not create a large number of parallel training environments when using FEM soft bodies, nor were we able to achieve efficient training in terms of wall-clock time.
-Instead, a rigid body is used to simulate the tissue as a trade-off, although it may enlarge the sim-to-real gap.
+Instead, a rigid body is used to simulate the tissue as a trade-off.
+However, this simplification also results in the exclusion of key tissue characteristics such as viscoelastic behavior, especially when the tool is in contact with the tissue.
+Liquid permeability, absorption, and surface tension effects are not considered or limited by the contact model between the rigid body and the liquid provided by PhysX 5.
+The lack of these properties could reduce the realism of the simulations, potentially affecting the transferability of trained models to real-world scenarios.
+While our approach prioritizes computational feasibility and training efficiency, future work may explore other efficient soft body simulation techniques, such as the material point method (MPM) \cite{ou2025cressim} to mitigate these limitations.

 We have also considered the observation of historical images to capture the temporal information.
+Including historical images can potentially enhance the performance, such as by allowing the agent to infer liquid occluded in the current step by the Suction/Irrigator from previous non-occluded frames.
 However, considering the large rollout buffer size and the usage of demonstration data, a much larger amount of memory would be needed.
 In the current setting, the memory usage is already more than 30 gigabytes with IL for irrigation, making it impractical to stack the image observations with historical ones.
 To solve this issue, either a much larger memory should be used, or ML-Agents must be modified to allow streaming of the rollout data.
+Using historical frames at a lower resolution may also be beneficial, though further downscaling from the current $84 \times 84$ resolution could result in significant information loss.